SchwarzIT/crystal-map/README.md

 ## Features

-* Easy to use - just annotate class and fields
+* Easy to use - just annotate class

 * Also supports child entities or lists of child entities